chipsalliance/f4pga-examples/docs/index.rst

 Welcome to SymbiFlow examples!
 ==============================

-This guide explains how to get started with SymbiFlow and build example designs from the SymbiFlow Examples GitHub repository.
-It currently focuses on two FPGA
+This guide explains how to get started with SymbiFlow and build example designs from the `SymbiFlow Examples <https://github.com/antmicro/symbiflow-examples>` GitHub repository.
+It currently focuses on two FPGA families:
-families:

 - Artix-7 from Xilinx,
 - EOS S3 from QuickLogic.

 Follow this guide to:

-- install SymbiFlow and all of its dependencies,
+- :doc:`install SymbiFlow <getting-symbiflow>` and all of its dependencies,
-- build and upload example designs onto the devboard of your choice.
+- :doc:`build <building-examples>` and :doc:`upload <running-examples>` example designs onto the devboard of your choice.

 About SymbiFlow
 ---------------

 SymbiFlow is a fully open source toolchain for the development of FPGAs, currently targeting chips from multiple vendors, e.g.:

 - Xilinx 7-Series
 - Lattice iCE40